NuGet/Home/proposed/2020/Transitive-Dependencies.md

 * The counter for the number of packages will change to reflect the number of packages being shown when filtered with a search query

 **Package details window:** The package details window will be the exact same for transitive and top level packages.
-* Similar to top-level packages, users will have the ability to “Install” or “Update” the transitive package to make it a top-level package of the desired version.
+* Similar to top-level packages, users will have the ability to “Install” the transitive package to make it a top-level package of the desired version.
-* PackageReference & Package.Config: PackageReference will be the priority for this feature – Packages.Config won’t be considered unless it comes for free with the work for PR.
+* PackageReference & packages.config: This feature will only be surfaced for PackageReference projects.
+The "transitive" list group will be hidden for package.config.

 **Browse, Installed, and Updates tab behavior:**
 * **Installed:** Transitive dependencies will only be shown and managed in the Installed tab